Soccer-Inquiry shows abuse, misconduct 'systemic' in U.S. top-flight NWSL | Sports-Games

 "Our investigation has revealed a league in which abuse and misconduct - verbal and emotional abuse and sexual misconduct -had become systemic, spanning multiple teams, coaches, and victims," the Yates' report said.
 U.S. Soccer founded the NWSL in 2012 and operated as manager, providing logistical and financial support, through 2020.

-An independent investigation released on Monday showed abuse and misconduct "had become systemic" in the top-flight National Women's Soccer League (NWSL) and the governing body U.S. Soccer said it would move immediately to implement reforms.
+An independent investigation released on Monday showed abuse and misconduct "had become systemic" in the U.S. top-flight National Women's Soccer League (NWSL) and that the league, teams and the governing U.S. Soccer body failed to adequately protect players.
 NWSL was forced into a reckoning a year ago as a report from The Athletic outlined allegations of sexual abuse by former North Carolina Courage head coach Paul Riley, after speaking to more than a dozen players he had coached since 2010.

 The Athletic said Riley denied "the majority" of the allegations.
 The fallout engulfed the league, prompting the departure of former Commissioner Lisa Baird and demands for reform, while half of the NWSL teams parted ways with their head coaches over player complaints before the end of the 2021 season.

-U.S. Soccer brought on Sally Q. Yates and King & Spalding LLP to conduct the independent inquiry and released the full findings.
+U.S. Soccer brought in U.S. Deputy Attorney General Sally Q. Yates and King & Spalding LLP to conduct the independent inquiry and released the full findings.
 "Our investigation has revealed a league in which abuse and misconduct - verbal and emotional abuse and sexual misconduct -had become systemic, spanning multiple teams, coaches, and victims," the Yates' report said.

 U.S. Soccer founded the NWSL in 2012 and operated as manager, providing logistical and financial support, through 2020.
 It continues to provide oversight over the league.
 The Yates report said the league, its teams and U.S. Soccer failed to put in "basic measures" for player safety at the NWSL's inception, or "respond appropriately when confronted with player reports and evidence of abuse."

-"DEEPLY TROUBLING" U.S. Soccer President Cindy Parlow Cone called the investigation's findings "heartbreaking and deeply troubling."
+"DEEPLY TROUBLING" U.S. Soccer said it would move immediately to implement reforms and President Cindy Parlow Cone called the investigation's findings "heartbreaking and deeply troubling."

 "The abuse described is inexcusable," said Parlow Cone.
 "U.S. Soccer is fully committed to doing everything in its power to ensure that all players - at all levels - have a safe and respectful place to learn, grow and compete."
 The NWSL said it would immediately review the findings.